Hypersensitivity Pneumonitis and Mold Exposure

 Mold removal is important and it isn't always done right.
 Some people prefer to use DIY methods, but those rarely work and it can be difficult to assess their effectiveness.
 The best way to get peace of mind and be sure that your home is safe is to work with a professional mold remediation service.

 At FDP Mold Remediation, we have years of experience removing mold and helping people get their health back.
-If you believe that you have mold in your house, the best option is to work with a professional who can ensure that you're taking the necessary steps to not only get rid of current mold, but also prevent it in the future.
+If you believe that you have mold in your house, the best option is to work with a professional who can ensure that you're taking the necessary steps to not only get rid of current mold but also prevent it in the future.

-Prevention of HP caused by mold exposure
+Prevention of HP Caused by Mold Exposure

 The good news is that mold-induced HP is preventable.
 Regularly cleaning your humidifier, drying out damp areas around your home, and cleaning surfaces with an effective agent are all good ways to prevent mold growth in your home.
 If you have fabric with mold growth on it, it's essential to wash it thoroughly and properly, as well as make sure you're doing what you can to prevent spore inhalation.